fips203ipd

 set function median mean stddev min max

-This library includes a compile-time AVX-512 backend, implemented via intrinsics.
-When the AVX-512 backend is enabled, the following functions are replaced with AVX-512-accelerated equivalents:
+When the a backend is enabled, the following functions are replaced with accelerated equivalents:

 Functions Description